bloodsport121/Chainlink-CRE-Agentic-Compliance-Bridge/README.md

 Blockchain: Solidity, Ethers.js, Hardhat

-Testing Environment: Tenderly Virtual Testnets (Ethereum & Arbitrum forks)

 Frontend (Demo): Simple HTML/JS dashboards for bank and operator

+Testing Environment: Tenderly Virtual Testnets (Ethereum & Arbitrum mainnet  forks) -Why Tenderly: We utilized Tenderly Virtual Mainnets to simulate the Agentic Compliance Bridge's Dynamic Compliance Firewall in a production-accurate environment.
+This allowed for rapid debugging of cross-chain transactions between Ethereum and Arbitrum without the latency of public testnets.

 🔮 **Why Chainlink CRE?**